sybaik1/qfa-toolkit/README.md

 We demonstrate the usefulness of the density mapping for emulating QFAs.
-The following figure shows the difference in accepting probability from using the naive mapping to using the density mapping on the language of strings whose length is a multiple of 5 on simulator.
+The following figure shows the difference in accepting probability from using the naive mapping to using the density mapping on the language of strings whose length is a multiple of 5 on a qiskit simulator.

 ![Experimental Results](./figures/difference.png)